queenofdowntime/queenofdowntime.github.io/blog/effective-remote-pair-programming.md

 to override some of their more irritating choices.

 _There are zero docs on how to install that config, so [here is a gist](https://gist.github.com/Callisto13/440f21632b75b289d02daa81cf65e6ee) while I PR some.
-`a-new-hope` is geared up to write Go code, but you can add whatever you like to work in your own language._
+`a-new-hope` is geared up to write either Go code or shell scripts, but you can add whatever you like to work in your own language._

 &nbsp;